IPPSR/CongressData/README.md

 # variables related to health insurance
 h_ins_cong <- get_var_info(related_to = "health insurance")

-cat("There are",nrow(h_ins_cong),"variables related to health insurance in Congress Data")
+cat("There are",nrow(h_ins_cong),"variables related to health insurance in CongressData")
-#> There are 41 variables related to health insurance in Congress Data
+#> There are 41 variables related to health insurance in CongressData

 head(h_ins_cong$variable)
 #> [1] "percent_under18_healthins" "percent_private_under18"